What is a Nursing Brain Sheet?

 Why Do You Need a Nursing Report Sheet?

-Nursing report sheets can be the key to success when organizing information about your patients, especially if you work on a medical-surgical floor and have a higher patient/nurse ratio.
+Nursing report sheets can be the key to success when organizing information about your patients, primarily if you work on a medical-surgical floor and have a higher patient-to-nurse ratio.

 • Provide accountability